What is customer experience?

 Today’s consumers expect the brands they buy from to effortlessly add value to the way they live and work.
 Unless you capture customer data at every touchpoint along their journey and solicit their feedback, you will be in the dark about what those needs are and how to fill them.
 That leads to a CX of “they don’t care.”

 How software can improve your CX

 Software can help businesses improve CX by enabling a more holistic view of customers.
-Use CX software to better understand customer behaviors, expectations, buying intent, as well as the perceptions and emotions that they experience as they use your products and services.
+Use CX software to better understand customer behaviours, expectations, buying intent, as well as the perceptions and emotions that they experience as they use your products and services.
 CX software can give insights into the entire end-to-end customer engagement cycle, from awareness, to purchasing, through to interacting with your service agents and repeat buying.

 One powerful feature of CX software is customer journey mapping.
 A customer journey map gives marketers a visual representation of your customer data to improve their experience.
 A map can help you create a picture of your customer’s lifestyle and needs, identifying motivations, preferred channels, and pain points along their journey.

 Armed with this well-organised information, you can deliver more personalised, relevant offerings, capturing customers’ interest with the right products at the right moment.
 Mapping can also pinpoint many of the common bottlenecks and challenges customers face throughout their relationship with you so you can remove those roadblocks and elevate their perception of your brand.

 Investing in technological capabilities that improve CX has never been more critical than in today’s highly competitive market.
 As customer expectations continue to rise, having the right software in place can earn you customers for life—and a healthy bottom line.

 Elevate every interaction with Microsoft Customer Experience Platform